HenestrosaDev/ios-interview-questions/README.md

   One of the main benefits of using the `Environment` is that it allows we to create a consistent user interface throughout our app.
 For example, we might use the `.font` environment key to set a default font for all our app's text views.
 If the user changes the font size in the system settings, all the text in our app will automatically update to reflect the new font size.

   We can also use the `Environment` to create theming systems, where we define a set of colors or styles that can be applied to all the views in our app.
 By changing the values in the `Environment`, we can switch between different themes and instantly update the appearance of our app.

-  Overall, the `Environment` is a powerful tool that can simplify our app's architecture and make it easier to manage shared data and configuration settings.
-It's an essential concept to understand when building apps with SwiftUI.
   </details>

 - 🟩 [What does the `@Published` property wrapper do?](https://www.hackingwithswift.com/interview-questions/what-does-the-atpublished-property-wrapper-do)
   <details>
     <summary>Answer</summary>

-  The `@Published` property wrapper is a feature in Swift that is part of the Combine framework.
-It allows us to declare a property in a class or structure as "published", meaning that any changes to that property will automatically trigger a notification to any subscribers.
+  The `@Published` property wrapper is a feature in Swift that is part of the Combine framework used to sumplify comunication between different parts of an app.
+It allows us to declare a property in a class or structure as "published", meaning that any changes to that property will automatically trigger a notification to any subscribers (reactive property).

   Here's how it works: when we declare a property with the `@Published` wrapper, the Swift compiler automatically generates a `Publisher` object that emits a new value every time the property is updated.
 We can then use this publisher to create a subscription, which allows us to react to any changes to the property.